Installing Rucio Server

 Poller Daemon Token Support

-For Poller to use tokens to communicate with FTS, modify to config with the following:
+For Poller to use tokens to communicate with FTS, add following to the config:

 [conveyor]